arvindsuresh-math/Aug-2025-Math-Solution-Classifier/README.md

 * **Action Buttons:**
   * `Accept`: Saves the edited solution and explanation, creating the final SFT-ready data point.
   * `Reject`: Discards the candidate entirely.
+  * `Skip`  : Temporarily ignore the candidate, can be re-visited in the future.

 **Advantages of this Revised Approach:**

 * **Preserves Numerical Integrity:** You are always working from a `flawed_trace` that is mathematically sound, given the logical mutation.
-The human edits text only.
+The human edits ambient text only, without worrying about the numerical values.
 * **Maximizes Human Efficiency:** The human is not calculating anything.
 They are performing a constrained editing task: making the text match the numbers.
 The GUI provides all necessary context to do this quickly.
 * **Control:** You have full control over the final quality of every single data point.